-Prerequisites Grade: "B" or better in Art Fundamentals;
+Prerequisites Received a "B" or higher in Art Fundamentals Part 1 and 2; Departmental Approval for

-Departmental Approval for Independent Study
+Independent Study

 Units will implement more advanced concepts and use of media to encourage the development of each student's unique artistic style.
 The course builds upon the two-dimensional and three dimensional techniques and styles introduced in Art Fundamentals.
 Course work will be divided in a series of projects, drawing exercises and art history lessons that will be integrated throughout the year.
 All students are required to submit work to the Fine Arts Festival.
 This course can be repeated at higher levels for advanced credit and projects/assessments will be individualized based on student's skills level.